funRiceGenes/funRiceGenes.github.io/_posts/OS/P/2015-01-20-OsPIN1~REH1~PIN1b~OsPIN1b.md

     + __OsPIN1~REH1~PIN1b~OsPIN1b__, __PILS6b__, [OsSPL14 acts upstream of OsPIN1b and PILS6b to modulate axillary bud outgrowth by fine-tuning auxin transport in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsSPL14 acts upstream of OsPIN1b and PILS6b to modulate axillary bud outgrowth by fine-tuning auxin transport in rice.%5BTitle%5D),  OsPIN1b and PILS6b were highly expressed in axillary buds and proved to be involved in bud outgrowth
     + __OsPIN1~REH1~PIN1b~OsPIN1b__, __PILS6b__, [OsSPL14 acts upstream of OsPIN1b and PILS6b to modulate axillary bud outgrowth by fine-tuning auxin transport in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsSPL14 acts upstream of OsPIN1b and PILS6b to modulate axillary bud outgrowth by fine-tuning auxin transport in rice.%5BTitle%5D),  Loss of function of OsPIN1b or PILS6b increased the tiller number of rice
     + __OsPIN1~REH1~PIN1b~OsPIN1b__, __PILS6b__, [OsSPL14 acts upstream of OsPIN1b and PILS6b to modulate axillary bud outgrowth by fine-tuning auxin transport in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsSPL14 acts upstream of OsPIN1b and PILS6b to modulate axillary bud outgrowth by fine-tuning auxin transport in rice.%5BTitle%5D),  Taken together, our findings suggested that OsSPL14 can control axillary bud outgrowth and tiller number by activating the expression of OsPIN1b and PILS6b to fine-tune auxin transport in rice
+    + __OsPIN1~REH1~PIN1b~OsPIN1b__, __TAP__, [Mutation of OsPIN1b by CRISPR/Cas9 Reveals a Role for Auxin Transport in Modulating Rice Architecture and Root Gravitropism.](http://www.ncbi.nlm.nih.gov/pubmed?term=Mutation of OsPIN1b by CRISPR/Cas9 Reveals a Role for Auxin Transport in Modulating Rice Architecture and Root Gravitropism.%5BTitle%5D),  Moreover, ospin1b mutants displayed a curly root phenotype cultured with tap water regardless of lighting conditions, while nutrient solution culture could partially rescue the curly root phenotype in light and almost completely abolish this phenotype in darkness, indicating the involvement of the integration of light and nutrient signals in root gravitropism regulation

 [//]: # * **Key figures**